 medium: .5"ø x 12.5", set of two

-You know the merits of beeswax right?
+You know the merits of beeswax, right?
 Smokeless, burns slower, smells good, smells very good.
-Candles play a very significant role in the Greek Orthodox church.
-I'm not particularly interested in their religious significance frankly.
+Candles play a significant role in the Greek Orthodox church.
+I'm not particularly interested in their religious significance, frankly.
 I tried researching it for some time, but the information I found was so varied, I gave up.
-Churches are everywhere in Greece, but I should clarify, by saying The Church is everywhere in Greece, almost a little too everywhere.
-When it comes to candles, a lot are being used in Greece, and since they are used for church, the quality is very good - a demanding audience/lot.
-We stopped into one service at Agios Dionyssios in Athens.
-It was that church's saint day, and they were going the whole nine yards, even the military was brought out in full regalia.
+Churches are everywhere in Greece, but I should clarify by saying The Church is everywhere in Greece, almost a little too everywhere.
+When it comes to candles, a lot are being used in Greece, and since they are used for church, the quality is very good - a demanding audience.
+We stopped into one service at Agios Dionysios in Athens.
+It was that church's saint day, and they were going the whole nine yards; even the military wore their full regalia.
 Lots of candles were burning, but no smoke was in the air, as the candles were of beeswax.
 When I visit a church, I light a candle for my father and my mother; the ongoing joke I have is to place them as far apart as possible in their holders.
 Marco looks at me like I am sinner every time I repeat this one-liner.
 He's not religious, but he was raised by a father from a line of Calvinist priests, so he has some heavy stuff in there.
 Marco considered becoming a priest; a neon-making priest would be pretty cool.
-Greek beeswax candles are a little olive in color, more green than yellow like what we have here.
+Greek beeswax candles are slightly olive in color, more green than yellow, like what we have here.